Legaeldan/siobhan-mcgowan-photography/README.md

 ### 403 Page

+- A simple 403 page, with a contact button and return to home button.
+Similar layout as the 404 page, but with altered text.

+- A text prompt for the user to contact should they encounter this page.

 ### 404 Page

 <div align="center">
     <img src="https://siobhan-mcgowan-photography.s3.eu-west-1.amazonaws.com/static/img/404.png" href="http://siobhan-mcgown-photography.herokuapp.com/" target="_blank" rel="noopener" alt="Image of how 404 page looks on all screen sizes"/>
 </div>

+- A simple 404 page, with a contact button and return to home button.

+- A text prompt for the user to contact should they encounter this page.

 ### 500 Page

+- A simple 500 page, with a contact button and return to home button.
+Similar layout as the 404 page, but with altered text.

+- A text prompt for the user to contact should they encounter this page.

 ## Features Left to Implement

 # Information Architecture

 ## Database Choice